 Luckily, all was redeemed when we checked into our room at the Sheraton Nha Trang and these views were waiting from our corner balcony:

-Sheratons get a bad rap in the US and are usually pretty budget, but we learned on our trip that this is definitely not the case everywhere…and certainly not in Vietnam.
-Our stay–thanks to our SPG points–was the highlight of our Vietnam tour and we were seriously taken care of.
-There were upgrades, there were free happy hours for SPG guests, and there were extra servings of brownies sent to our room after the manager heard how much I loved them (because I told him… multiple times… at the free happy hour).
+Sheratons get a bad rap in the US and are usually pretty budget.
+But we learned on our trip that this is definitely not the case everywhere, and certainly not in Vietnam.
+Our stay–thanks to our SPG points–was the highlight of our Vietnam tour.
+They took perfect care of us.
+Upgrades, free happy hours for SPG guests, extra servings of brownies sent to our room after the manager heard how much I loved them.
+Because I told him… multiple times… at the free happy hour.

 We also hit up the Thap Ba mud baths (amazing) and took a snorkeling trip out to Mun Island, which I would definitely recommend for the views alone.

 Stop 5: Ho Chi Minh City / Saigon

 As we boarded our final overnight train in Vietnam, I was bracing myself for the worst.
 It was a slight step above our previous experience (the fluorescent light/soup combo was improving), but not by much.
 The straw that broke the camel’s back was the middle aged lady, across from the hubs in the bottom bunk.

 While I tried to get comfortable in my sleep sack right above him, I heard the hubs saying, “uh… no?
 No. Not yours.
 NO.” I peeked over the edge to see him in a complete FACE OFF with the woman across from him, both of their feet firmly planted on the ground in front of them.
 When I asked what he was doing, he pointed indignantly at the woman’s feet.

 She looked up at me, smiled, and said “mine?” while holding out her mangy flip flops, which were approximately six sizes too large for either one of us.
 “Uhhhh… no?”
 I replied, and pointed back at her feet.
 “MINE.”